MyNameIsTrez/MyNameIsTrez.github.io/_posts/2025-11-30-comptime-c-functions.md

         ret
 ```

-The best use-case I can think of for this technique is generating lookup tables at compile-time, since functions like `sin()` *also* successfully get optimized away.
-This technique seems to also work fine however for implementing runtime-allocated data structures, without needing macros.
+The best use-case I can think of for this technique is generating lookup tables at compile-time, as math functions like `sin()` *also* get optimized away.

 # Optimization tricks